dantincu/turmenic/README.md

 # tncvd
-This is where I put my public code.
+This is the default public repository.